 Another clue that your cat is spraying rather than just avoiding their litter box is whether they continue to poop in the right spot.
-Cats rarely mark with feces while litter box avoiders will stay out of the box no matter what kind of deposit they need to make.
+Cats rarely mark with feces, while litter box avoiders will stay out of the box no matter what kind of deposit they need to make.

-How To Stop Your Cat From Spraying
+How to Stop Your Cat From Spraying

 Stopping your cat from spraying requires you to both thoroughly clean any areas where your cat sprays and diagnose why they’re displaying the behavior to begin with.

-Cleaning is the easier job: use a mild-smelling cleaner or one designed specifically to clean up cat urine, like an enzymatic spray.
+Cleaning is the easier job.
+Use a mild-smelling cleaner or one designed specifically to clean up cat urine, like an enzymatic spray.
 If your cat consistently returns to the same area to spray, you might need to cut off access to that spot temporarily.

-3 Tips to Stop Spraying in Specific Scenarios
+The 3 Tips to Stop Spraying in Specific Scenarios

-1. If Your Cat Is Spraying To Attract Mates
+1. If Your Cat Is Spraying to Attract Mates

 2. If You’re Dealing With “Sibling Rivalry”

 In multi-cat households, spraying is often the result of both territorial marking and squabbling over resources like food, toys, or your attention.
-Make sure your cats have their own space to sleep, eat and use the bathroom.
+Make sure your cats have their own space to sleep, eat, and use the bathroom.
 Keep one more litter box in the house than the number of cats in residence.